Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Overview of an AI Data Center

 This section provides an overview of the primary components of an AI data center, including IT hardware, electrical power infrastructure, cooling systems, and other supporting facilities.
 A typical architecture illustrating the interconnection of these components is depicted in Figure~\ref{fig:structure}.

-Key distinctions between AI and conventional data centers are summarized in Table~\ref{tab:dc_comparison} and detailed below.
+Key distinctions between AI and traditional data centers are summarized in Table~\ref{tab:dc_comparison}.
+Traditional enterprise data centers typically have relatively low power capacities, often ranging from a few megawatt (MW) to around 10 MW, while large co-location or cloud data centers may reach tens of MW or around 100 MW.
+Their workloads are generally diversified and smooth, supporting services such as web hosting, enterprise computing, databases, cloud storage, and virtualization.
+In contrast, AI data centers can reach several hundred MW, with some hyperscale campuses planned at the GW scale.
+They are designed for large-scale GPU-intensive training, fine-tuning, and inference workloads, which lead to much higher rack power densities, more synchronized workload behavior, sharper ramping events, and burstier power fluctuations.
+Hence, AI data centers differ from traditional data centers not only in total power capacity, but also in workload characteristics, temporal variability, and dynamic grid-interface behavior, resulting in distinct and more significant grid impacts.